aquarapid/vitess_examples/logging/logging_in_vitess.md

  * Tablet Type - The tablet type the query was directed to (e.g.
  `PRIMARY`, `REPLICA`, `RDONLY`)

+**Present in vtgate log output in newer Vitess versions**
+ * Transaction session ID - opaque string
+ * Cached plan - boolean (`true` or `false`) to indicate if plan was cached in vtgate
+ * Tables used - List of tables involved in the query
+ * Active keyspace - In the context of which keyspace was the query performed

 For **vttablet** query logs, the `text` format is structured as follows, again with tab delimiters: